Anton Lundell: Playing career

 Lundell first played as a youth as a 14-year old at the U16 level within the junior program of HIFK.
 Continuing his development through his fourth season with the club, Lundell made his professional debut registering nine goals and 19 points in 38 games during the 2018–19 Liiga season.
 Showing potential as a prominent two-way forward, Lundell followed up his rookie season by improving his offensive totals with 10 goals and 28 points in 44 regular season games before the 2019–20 season was cancelled due to the COVID-19 pandemic.

-Anton Lundell at the Florida Panthers' 2025 Stanley Cup championship parade in Fort Lauderdale.

 On 7 June 2021, Lundell signed a three-year, entry-level contract with the Florida Panthers.
 Lundell made his NHL debut on 14 October 2021, in Florida's game against the Pittsburgh Penguins.
 On 19 October 2021, Lundell scored his first NHL goal, against Tampa Bay Lightning goaltender Andrei Vasilevskiy in a 4–1 Panthers win.
 On 31 January 2022, Lundell recorded his first multi-point NHL game (five assists) in the Panthers' 8–4 win over the Columbus Blue Jackets.
 He was named the NHL Rookie of the Month for January 2022 after recording 17 points in 15 games.

-In the 2023–24 NHL season, Lundell reached the Stanley Cup Final with the Panthers for the second straight year, defeating the Edmonton Oilers in seven games and earning him a first career Stanley Cup championship.
+In the 2023–24 season, Lundell reached the Stanley Cup Final with the Panthers for the second straight year, defeating the Edmonton Oilers in seven games and earning him a first career Stanley Cup championship.
 A week after winning the Stanley Cup, Lundell signed a six-year, $30 million contract extension with the Panthers.
-In the 2024-2025 season, Lundell and the Panthers would eventually clinch a third consecutive Stanley Cup Final trip and repeat as Stanley Cup champions for a second consecutive year, once again beating the Oilers in the Final in six games.
+In the 2024–25 season, Lundell and the Panthers would eventually clinch a third consecutive Stanley Cup Final trip and repeat as Stanley Cup champions for a second consecutive year, once again beating the Oilers in the Final in six games.

 International play

-Lundell won a gold medal with the Finland national under-18 team at the 2018 IIHF World U18 Championships, putting up six points in seven games.
-He won a gold medal with the Finland junior national team at the 2019 World Junior Ice Hockey Championships, producing four points in seven games.
-After missing the 2020 World Juniors due to injury, Lundell returned for the 2021 World Juniors where he captained Finland to the Bronze Medal.
+Lundell won a gold medal with Finland under-18 team at the 2018 World U18 Championships, putting up six points in seven games.
+He won a gold medal with Finland junior team at the 2019 World Junior Championships, producing four points in seven games.
+After missing the 2020 World Juniors due to injury, Lundell returned for the 2021 World Juniors where he captained Finland to the bronze medal.
 He recorded six goals and ten points in seven games, ranking as one of the tournament's top three leading scorers.
-He also won a silver medal with the Finland national ice hockey team at the 2021 IIHF World Championship.
+He also won a silver medal with Finland senior team at the 2021 World Championship.
+In 2026, Lundell was a member of the Finnish team that won the 2026 World Championship.